 If a dividend is distributed out of tax exempt profits, as above, the Company will become liable for tax at the rate applicable to its profits from the approved enterprise / beneficiary enterprise in the year in which the income was earned, as if it was not under the tax benefits track.
-The Company's policy is not to distributes dividends as above.
+The Company's policy is not to distribute such a dividend.